spaceship-prompt/spaceship-prompt/docs/sections/battery.md

 # Battery `battery`

 The `battery` section shows the current battery level and its status.
+This section is executed asynchronously by default.

 By default, the `battery` section is shown only if the battery level is below `SPACESHIP_BATTERY_THRESHOLD` (10% by default).